Effect of the Number of Twins in Shami Goats During the Perinatal Period on Pregnancy Toxemia Indicators and Body Condition Score

 Full paper in Arabic: pdf

 (1).
-Department of Agricultural Economics, Faculty of Agriculture, Al-Baath University, Homs, Syria.
+Department of Horticultural Sciences, Faculty of Agriculture, University of Damascus, Syria.

 Abstract: